 Marine finfish broodstock and larvae husbandry for scientific and commercial research.
-The captive held animals were cobia, Nassau grouper, mahi-mahi, red snapper, hogfish, triple tail and Japanese olive flounder, almaco jack and yellowtail snapper.
+The captive held animals are cobia, Nassau grouper, mahi-mahi, red snapper, hogfish, triple tail, Japanese olive flounder, almaco jack and yellowtail snapper.
 Duties are life support system maintenance and operation, water parameters and chemistry, feed preparation and feeding, tank cleaning, anesthesia, prophylaxis, medications, transportation, physiological evaluation and cannulating.
-Additional tasks were egg quality and quantity assessment, live feed operations, plumbing, chemical handling, fiber glassing, packing and shipping of eggs and juvenile, and biosecurity.
-A project is being undertaken to study the in vitro digestibility of insect meal and a master thesis on testing the performance of fishmeal free rabbitfish in Palau was carried out and awarded.
+Additional tasks are egg quality and quantity assessment, live feed operations, plumbing, chemical handling, fiber glassing, packing and shipping of eggs and juvenile, and biosecurity.
+Additionally, a project was undertaken to study the in vitro digestibility of insect meal; and a master thesis on testing the performance of fishmeal free rabbitfish in Palau was carried out and awarded.
 Currently working towards a PhD on cobia nutrition, endogenous markers, digestibility, and bio-energetics.